In the spirit of Valentine’s Day, let’s talk about American Heart Month. After all, February is all about love and hearts, including heart health!

 - Heart disease costs the United States about $363 billion each year from 2016 to 2017.
 This includes the cost of health care services, medicines, and lost productivity due to death.

-The following are ways to optimize our hearts and live a healthy life, raising awareness during American Health Month.
+The following are ways to optimize our hearts and live a healthy life, raising awareness during American Heart Month.

 Make eating healthy a priority.
 Eating healthy can help control risk factors such as obesity and high cholesterol, leading to heart disease.
 Health experts and nutritionists believe in a Mediterranean diet.
 The eating plan centers on fruit, vegetables, and lean proteins like chicken, fish, whole grains, and tofu.